Punishing Satur Ocampo

 I also received another one saying the police’s treatment of Ocampo was very reminiscent of martial law.
 Ocampo was forcibly taken from the general assignments section to a van that would take him to the airport.
 The police, who said it was their job to present Ocampo to the court, had to literally drag the congressman, who refused to go to Leyte fearing that his life would be in danger.
 Ocampo’s fear was not unfounded, given the state security forces’ passion for neutralizing its perceived enemies.

 A Leyte court has issued a warrant of arrest against Ocampo on charges of multiple murder for his alleged involvement in the purge of suspected deep penetration agents in the communist movement in the 1980s.
 The military claimed it has uncovered a mass grave of purge victims in Inopacan town in Leyte last year.
 A military witness also accused Ocampo–who was in prison at that time– of personally directing the purge in 1985.
-The National Democratic Front called the Leyte mass grave Inquirer quoted former Sen. Tañada as saying.
-It seems like things were done in haste.
+The National Democratic Front called the Leyte mass grave “a massive hoax”.

 Last year, the administration filed rebellion charges against Ocampo and his colleagues.
 It earlier accused them–without presenting a single evidence–of funelling their pork barrel to the New People’s Army.
 When these charges did not prosper, it came out with the Leyte mass graves.